 Crisis management is a key part of any security strategy.
-It’s a series of standard operating procedures (SOPs) to follow after an unexpected event like fire, break-ins, and even natural disasters.
+It’s a series of standard operating procedures (SOPs) to follow after an unexpected event like a fire, break-in, or even natural disaster.
 It’s another component of an overall security plan, and one of the most important ones.
 What is crisis management, and why is it so necessary?

 What is Crisis Management?

-Your crisis management strategy will include Emergency Action Plans (EAPs) that will help quickly mitigate potentially catastrophic events, including natural disasters, workplace violence and threats, bomb scares, fire, burglary, vandalism, and more.
+Your strategy will include Emergency Action Plans (EAPs) that will help quickly mitigate potentially catastrophic events, including natural disasters, workplace violence, threats, bomb scares, fire, burglary, vandalism, and more.

-Crisis management is a system that addresses all aspects of such an event in real time, to help mitigate and recover.
-It involves continuous monitoring to ensure that all parts of your physical building are secure, as well as creating the plans and notifications that will allow seamless communication to police, fire, and medical units when an incident is spotted.
+Crisis management is a system that addresses all aspects of such an event in real-time, to help mitigate and recover.
+It involves continuous monitoring to ensure that all parts of your physical building are secure, as well as creating plans and notifications that will allow seamless communication to police, fire, and medical units when an incident is spotted.

-The end goal of these strategies is to quickly address a crisis while it is still ongoing to reduce damages and liability for the company.
+The end goal of these strategies is to quickly address the situation while it is still ongoing to reduce damages and liability for the company.

-Part of a good crisis management strategy will involve training personnel to handle these situations and creating SOPs to follow during and after an incident.
+Part of a good strategy will involve training personnel to handle these situations and creating SOPs to follow during and after an incident.